petrvecera/nasa-api-tests/README.md

 #### 1. Inconsistency around response JSON structure - key links
 When you create a search request which has more than 100 results.
 In the main JSON response there is key `links` which has array of values.
-The array holds one object and that is link to another 100 or if you go to page2 it has links to previous side.
+The array holds one or 2 objects and that is link to another 100 or if you go to page2 it has links to previous side.

 ```